What is experiential learning?

 These opportunities help you to clarify your career goals, gain valuable experience and skills to become a stronger candidate when applying for full-time jobs and graduate school, and expand your network.

-The Unpaid Internship Scholarship program provides financial support to students who would not be able to participate in an internship experience in their chosen field without it.
-University Career Services strongly encourages all employers to provide paid internships; however, this is not possible or realistic in many fields of interests to our students.
+The Scholarship for Unpaid Internships program provides financial support to students who would not be able to participate in an internship experience in their chosen field without it.
+University Career Services strongly encourages all employers to provide paid internships; however, this is not possible or realistic in many fields of interest to our students.

 Preference is given to students seeking their FIRST internship/career experience in their chosen field of interest and/or demonstration of financial hardship incurred by taking on an unpaid internship experience.
 Students may receive up to $1000 during the fall and spring semesters and up to $3000 during the summer term.

 The Unpaid Internship Scholarship is open to all students (undergraduate and graduate) pursuing an unpaid internship in an upcoming term and that meet the criteria listed below.